Marketing Budget - Explained

 Setting Your Marketing Budget

-Once youve aligned your company goals with your marketing goals, youll need to identify your marketing budget so you can develop a more detailed marketing plan to support your strategy.
+Once you have aligned your company goals with your marketing goals, youll need to identify your marketing budget so you can develop a more detailed marketing plan to support your strategy.

 - Lean Plan: 1 2% of your top-line revenue.
 Engage and retain current customers with simple tools and strategies.
 This is ideal for companies that are looking to maintain their market position, and dont have ambitious growth goals.